 Landmark Recovery of Oklahoma City offers a variety of treatment programs to meet the individual needs of our patients.
-These include: residential inpatient treatment, medical detoxification, partial hospitalization, and intensive outpatient programs all designed to provide patients with the information and support they need to restore hope, function, and purpose to their lives.
-Our programs include access to industry leading medications for treating withdrawal symptoms, group and individual therapy sessions lead by masters level clinicians, and extensive family counseling and follow-up support.
+From residential inpatient treatment to medical detoxification, partial hospitalization, and intensive outpatient programs, our curriculum is all-encompassing and directed at addressing addiction from all angles.
+This includes access to industry leading medications for the treatment of withdrawal symptoms, group and individual therapy sessions lead by master’s level clinicians, and extensive family counseling and follow-up support.

 Within Oklahoma, drug addiction has reached crisis levels.
-In the last 12 years, deaths from oxycodone and hydrocodone have quadrupled while the in the last 3 years combined more than 2,684 Oklahomans have been killed by some sort of opioid overdose.
+In the last 12 years, deaths from oxycodone and hydrocodone have quadrupled, while in the last 3 years combined more than 2,684 Oklahomans have been killed by some sort of opioid overdose.

 From 2015 – 2018, more than 1300 newborns tested positive for substance exposure in the womb.